Variegated String of Hearts: Know How to Care and Grow

 Soon you see roots are growing on the tiny tuber from this stem cutting.
 Later we will talk about tubers.
 Once your stem cuttings take roots; you can plant them in any pot with appropriate soil.
 1/2 inches long roots are enough for planting.

-Propagate String of hearts in Soil
+Propagate String of Hearts through Soil Propagation Method:

 Propagation through Soil is not much different from water propagation.
 All the starting processes are the same except drowning the stem cuttings in water; you have to stick the cuttings directly in the Soil.
 Another option for improving the possibility of the root by cuttings, using a rooting hormone, in which you can dip each node that is going under the Soil.